wallarm/product-documentation/docs/latest/about-wallarm/overview.md

-# How Wallarm API Security works
+# How Wallarm API Security Platform works

-Wallarm API Security is uniquely suited to protect your cloud applications and APIs.
+Wallarm API Security Platform is uniquely suited to protect your cloud applications and APIs.
 Its hybrid architecture safeguards your resources by offering:

 * Protection from hacker attacks.
 * Automatic detection of [vulnerabilities](../glossary-en.md#vulnerability).